Table of Contents

 From this popup menu, the user can either log in to the given website or move ahead to create a new credential and/or record.

-So what happens if the user has stored a multiple number of credentials for the same site?
+So what happens if the user has stored multiple credentials for the same site?

 Well, Keeper Password Manager and Digital Vault 10 also has a solution for that.